library(marginaleffects)

 p

 The estimated difference between the 3rd and 2nd groups is about 5 percentage points, and the p value associated with this estimate is 0.004.
 This crosses the conventional (but arbitrary) statistical significance threshold of \(\alpha=0.05\).
-Accordingly, many analysts would reject the null hypothesis that the average predicted probability of seeking one’s HIV test results is the same in the 18-35 and >35 groups.
+Accordingly, many analysts would reject the null hypothesis that the average predicted probability of seeking one’s HIV test results is the same in the 18 to 35 and >35 groups.

 A more convenient way to conduct the same test is to use the formula interface.
 On the left-hand side, we set the comparison function (difference, ratio, etc.).
 On the right hand side, we specify which estimates to compare to one another (sequential, reference, etc.).
 Here, we choose sequential comparisons: 2nd level vs. 1st level, 3rd level vs. 2nd level, and so on.